Ffoliot History, Family Crest & Coats of Arms

 Early Notables of the Ffoliot family (pre 1700)

 Another 28 words (2 lines of text) are included under the topic Early Ffoliot Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Ffoliot family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Ffoliot family to the New World and Oceana
+Migration of the Ffoliot family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Ffoliot or a variant listed above were: Eugene Foliot settled in Philadelphia, Pennsylvania in 1847; William Folliot landed in America in 1763; Elinor Ffolliott settled in Barbados in 1670.